nehCG/algorithm-lovers/CONTRIBUTING.md

 ### Update Documentation

 If your changes require updates to the documentation or if you've added new features, make sure to update the relevant documentation accordingly.
+And please make sure you add autodoc-compatible documentation.

+Generate documentation website:
 ```bash
 npm run jsdoc
 ```